8 Days in the Galapagos on a Budget: Your Island-Hopping Playbook

 $172

-Without hesitation.
-But I'd do a few things differently.
-I'd book the Kicker Rock tour for June-November when hammerhead sightings are more reliable.
-I'd bring my own snorkel gear — the rental stuff was ill-fitting and the mask leaked on every tour.
-And I'd spend a third night on Isabela, which was the quietest and most beautiful of the three islands.
+Go without hesitation, but tune a few things.
+Book the Kicker Rock tour for June–November, when hammerhead sightings are more reliable.
+Bring your own snorkel gear — the rental masks tend to fit poorly and leak on every tour.
+And carve out a third night on Isabela, the quietest and most beautiful of the three islands.

 The Galapagos isn't a vacation.
-It's a recalibration of your place in the natural world.
-And at $172 a day, it's the most transformative experience I've had at any price.
+It's a recalibration of your place in the natural world — and at $172 a day, it's about as transformative as travel gets at any price.